 The Plaistow Police Department has a deep-rooted history, which spans over the decades.
-Thanks to the hard work, time, and dedication of Communications Supervisor Lucia Theberge, Captain Brett Morgan, and the Plaistow Historical Society, we are able to provide you with the history of the Department throughout the decades.
+Thanks to the hard work, time, and dedication of prior dedicated employees, Communications Supervisor Lucia Theberge, Captain Brett Morgan, along with the Plaistow Historical Society, we are able to provide you with the history of the Department throughout the decades.

 We hope to continue to collect additional photographs, newspaper articles, and memorabilia that relate to this Department.
 We would greatly appreciate any assistance from the relatives and family members of former members of the Department with any old photographs, articles, or memorabilia you may have to offer.
-If you have any historical artifacts, photographs, or information concerning the Plaistow Police Department, please feel free to contact either Captain Brett Morgan or Communications Supervisor Lucia Theberge at 603-382-1200 or by email.
+If you have any historical artifacts, photographs, or information concerning the Plaistow Police Department, please feel free to contact Communications Supervisor, Catherine Gioia at 603-382-1200.

 “Is the police chief there?
 My Billy’s bike is missing.”
 A feminine voice replies: “Just give me your phone number and address, Mrs. Barker, and as soon as I contact my husband, he’ll get in touch with you.”